The Independent Children’s Lawyer in Australian parenting cases

 Can I object to the ICL?

-Under the Family Law Rules any party in the case may apply to the court for removal of the ICL, although the courts are generally reluctant to grant the application.
+Under Rule 3.11 of the Federal Circuit and Family Court (Family Law) Rules 2021, a party may apply to the court for removal of the ICL, although the courts are generally reluctant to grant the application.

 However, the court may discharge the ICL if the ICL acts in a way that is contrary to the child’s best interests; acts improperly, lacks professional objectivity, or has a conflict of interest.